danielathome19/Form-NN/README.md

 Form-NN is a  trained to .
 To find out more, check out the provided research paper:
   * "" (arXiv:)
-  * Also contained in the "PaperAndPresentation" folder is a handout note, the research paper, and presentation of the research.
+  * Also contained in the "PaperAndPresentation" folder is the thesis paper, conference paper, and presentation of the research.

 # Usage
 For data used in my experiments: